-Also called an ‘enhanced life estate deed,’ Lady Bird Deeds transfers real property to one or more beneficiaries after the owner of the property has passed away.
+Also called an “enhanced life estate deed”, Lady Bird Deeds transfer real property to one or more beneficiaries after the owner of the property has passed away.
 This type of deed is used in a handful of states, including Florida, Michigan, and Texas.
-The Lady Bird deed may be named after President Lyndon Johnson’s wife, who was called Lady Bird.

 Enhanced life estate deeds are used for several reasons, including:

 Almost any legal process is not ‘one-size-fits-all.’
 Some of the drawbacks to using an enhanced life estate deed may include:

 Florida is one of the states that allows Lady Bird Deeds.
 Under the Lady Bird deed, an individual acquires an advanced “life estate” stake in real property while designating the “remainder” interest to another party upon their eventual passing.

 The holder of the “life estate” maintains exclusive rights over the property throughout their lifetime.
 This unique arrangement permits them to sell the property, utilize it, or make decisions regarding the property, free from the constraints of approval from the remainder beneficiaries.

 Interestingly, the remainder beneficiaries possess no inherent rights or authority concerning the property.
 While the life estate holder is alive, the beneficiaries hold no sway over property transactions.

 If the Lady Bird deed stays valid and the person who owns the property doesn’t sell it while they’re alive, the property will automatically go to someone else when they pass away.
 This way, there’s no need to go through probate.
 Avoiding probate is thus one of the major benefits of a ladybird deed and it makes this a powerful estate planning tool.